Skip to main content

 Who is eligible to apply?

-• Any Eller undergraduate student (includes Pre-business, Pre-economics, BA Economics, and BSBA students)
+• Any Eller undergraduate student (includes Foundational Business Management, BA Economics, and BSBA students)

 • Cumulative GPA of at least 2.75

-• Student must be in the location of the externship during time period provided, or be able to get to that location at the student's own expense if participating in-person
+• For the limited in-person experiences, students must be in the location of the ECC during the time period provided, or be able to get to that location at the student's own expense

 • Interest in learning about the industry, company or job function of the externship